protontypes/open-sustainable-technology/README.md

 - [chopin](https://github.com/NIEHS/chopin) - Computation for Climate and Health research On Parallelized infrastructure is a Scalable GIS methods for environmental and climate data analysis.
 - [uxarray](https://github.com/UXARRAY/uxarray) - Xarray extension for unstructured climate and global weather data analysis and visualization.
 - [CHAP](https://github.com/dhis2/chap-core) - Designed to be used by researchers and public health professionals to forecast and assess the impact of climate on health outcomes.
-- [ccviR](https://github.com/LandSciTech/ccviR) - a rapid assessment tool designed to allow a relative grouping of unrelated taxa by vulnerability to climate change and to highlight which factors contribute to the climate change vulnerability of individual species or groups of taxa.
+- [ccviR](https://github.com/LandSciTech/ccviR) - A rapid assessment tool designed to allow a relative grouping of unrelated taxa by vulnerability to climate change and to highlight which factors contribute to the climate change vulnerability of individual species or groups of taxa.

 ### Climate Downscaling
 - [ICAR](https://github.com/NCAR/icar) - A simplified atmospheric model designed primarily for climate downscaling, atmospheric sensitivity tests, and hopefully educational uses.